mc0110/inetbox2mqtt/README.md

 If everything is correctly set up and the ESP32 is rebooted, it should connect to the MQTT broker with a `connected` confirmation message.

 Then you can establish the connection between the ESP32 and the LIN bus.
 This connection is not critical and can be disconnected at any time and then re-established.
 It should not be necessary to re-initialise the CPplus.

+### Running on a RPi pico W
+Micropython can be installed very easily on the RPI pico W. Please use a current release (younger than 19.1 Oct.22) of Python here - analogous to the note for the ESP32.
+The installation is explained very well on the [Foundation pages](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html).

+Fortunately, the entire **inetbox2mqtt** software also runs on this port.
+Since the GPIO pins for the support leds are present on the RPi-board, just like the GPIO pins for the connection to the Truma DuoControl, no changes are necessary here.
+The only adjustment is to change the UART port and use the correct UART pins.

+    serial = UART(1, baudrate=9600, tx=pin(4), rx=pin(5), timeout=3) # this is the HW-UART1 in RP2 pico w

+To do this, in ***truma_serv.py*** the corresponding line for the ESP32 must be commented out and replaced by the corresponding line.
+As far as I know, only the 2nd alternative works for the installation (see above).
+If anyone sees better possibilities, I would be grateful for a hint.